bricktoast/Test-Drift-Rates/100%_Simulated_Exoplanets.md

 # Adjusting the Existing Exoplanet Population to Get a Drift Rate Distribution

 To get from the subset of a few 100 planets to the full ~4000 exoplanets in the NEA, we need to account for the missing values in the NEA.
-From Megan's investigative work, we know that (for all confirmed/candidates/OIs)...
+From Megan's investigative work, we know that (for all 29000 rows)... **[Sofia will update this for the ~4000 planet sample once Megan has gotten those values]**

 1) Null Longitude of Ascending Node = ~100% - add by drawing from a uniform distribution across all angles - DONE
 2) Null Argument of Periapse = ~90% - add by drawing from a uniform distribution across all angles